 Virginia Collaborative Divorce Lawyer

-divorce goes to court, a judge decides your fate and the fate of your children.
+Collaborative divorce is an innovative type of dispute resolution in which you negotiate an out-of-court settlement.
+When a divorce goes to court, a judge decides your fate and the fate of your children.
 In a collaborative divorce,

-The final settlement results from the agreements and decisions you make regarding such issues as your
+The final settlement results from the agreements and decisions you make regarding such issues as:

-Virginia Collaborative Divorce: A Better Way
+Virginia Collaborative Divorce: Finding a Better Solution

-against one another.
-It is not necessary for you to already agree on what the outcome of your divorce should be, but you must share a sincere intention to carry out your divorce in a respectful and amicable manner.
+The bottom line is that in a collaborative divorce, you and your spouse are working together rather than fighting against one another.
+It is not necessary for you to agree on the outcome of your divorce, but you must share a sincere intention to carry out your divorce in a respectful and amicable manner.

 If this sounds like the approach you want to take for ending your marriage, please contact us at Collaborative Practice Center of Coastal Virginia.
-Our team of professionals has a wide range of experience in assisting people who have faced problems similar to yours, and we are ready to help you now.
+Our professionals have a wide range of experience in assisting people who have faced problems similar to yours, and we are ready to help you now.
 We can explore all your options in the situation, including legal separation and the effects of divorce on probate, trust, and estate planning.
-Take the first step now by calling or visiting our office so that a